radhika2896/hab_version_monitor/README.md

 ## Installation

-Add this line to your application's Gemfile
+Add this line to your application's Gemfile:

 ```ruby
 gem 'hab_version_monitor'